zhounapeuw/NAPE_imaging_analysis/docs/install_anaconda_sima.rst

 .. image:: _images/anaconda_sima_install/17_jupyter_notebook.png

 A jupyter notebook consists of cells where one can write and execute code.
 Typically the first cell contains lines for importing packages and dependencies.
 For example, for us to use the SIMA library and its functions, we must have an import sima line.
-* To run a cell, the easiest way is to press shift + enter
+|br| * To run a cell, the easiest way is to press shift + enter
-* Refer to this guide for more details on how to use jupyter notebook: https://www.codecademy.com/articles/how-to-use-jupyter-notebooks
+|br| * Refer to this guide for more details on how to use jupyter notebook: https://www.codecademy.com/articles/how-to-use-jupyter-notebooks

 .. image:: _images/anaconda_sima_install/18_mc_code.png